opiproject/opi-prov-life/IPU_PROVISIONING.md

  - What is the role of a BMC on the xPU regarding startup?
    - The platform BMC is not required for IPU startup or operation.
- - What casues the ARM cores to start running?
+ - What causes the ARM cores to start running?
 Application of 12V?
 Release of PCIe RESET?
 Write to a location via NC-SI or I2C? ??
    - Embedded cores (either x86 or ARM based) are their own host complex and are controlled via the Management Controller (CMC, IMC, etc.)
  - How does PCIe reset affect the xPU's PCIe interface and the ARM cores?
    - PCIe reset of a data plane device only resets that specific device
-   - Embedded cores can reset themselves are are not resettable by any other host via PCIe alone.
+   - Embedded cores can reset themselves and are not resettable by any other host via PCIe alone.
  - What happens to the xPU's PCIe interface when the ARM cores lockup?
-   - Loss of the embedded core complex has no direct impact on other host complexes attached to the IPU.
+   - Loss of an embedded core complex has no direct impact on other host complexes attached to the IPU.
 Loss of the control device likely will cause data plane devices on other hosts to stop responding.
  - What is the maximum time from release of PCIe RESET until the xPU responds to config cycles?